Chatbots are replacing mobile apps as the key growth area for developers.

 This page provides the core areas to consider before building your next chatbot.
 This field is evolving rapidly, and this page will evolve with it.
 Stay tuned for updates!

 6. Outreach (again;)

 Step 1: Outreach

-You may be asking, “What do you mean by outreach, and what does that have to do with building a mobile app?”
+You may be asking, “What do you mean by outreach, and what does that have to do with building a chatbot?”

 Read carefully because this is important, which is why I have it as the #1 step.

 Outreach refers to connecting with the communities where your users congregate.
-As an app publisher, this means participating in conversations, adding real value, seeking feedback, and inspiring change.
+As a chatbot owner, this means participating in conversations, adding real value, and seeking feedback.

 If there were a secret sauce to successful launches of any kind, this would be it.

 In his book “Tribes: We Need You to Lead Us”, Seth Godin calls this building your tribe: